 |Family Travel Files Ezine Family Vacations Resource

-US: Southwest, Best Corn Mazes and Fall Festivals for Family Fun.
+Best Corn Mazes, Agri-Adventures and Fall Festivals in the Southwest.
+Corny or not, mazes are made for families looking for earth bound, screen free fun.
 From country traditions in New Mexico and Oklahoma to luscious apples in Arizona, the season is in full swing.
-Corny or not, mazes are made for families and mean fun.

 Here's the scoop: Getting away for just a day can make all of the difference.
 Disconnect from chores and schedules or a few hours and make memories with your kids.
 Taste sweet apple butter or corncob jelly; carve a pumpkin or stuff a scarecrow; play flashlight tag or chase the kids through the corn stalks; ride on a wagon full of hay or bob for apples, the season looks promising and we have an action list for you.
 Checkout what it takes to be the best.

 Rio Grande Farms Maize Maze in Albuquerque (September - October).

 Not far from the heart of the city it is possible to share the wonders of the high desert and its fascinating wildlife.
 An added benefit weekends during September and October is the Maize Maze – a seven-acre corn maze designed with elements of deception.
 Navigating the Maize Maze is a great interactive family activity.
 Throughout the maze information stations provide hints to explorers.
 Depending on how carefully you choose – and how many times you get lost! – “solving” the maze during daylight hours takes about one hour.
 Best Part: There are many maze options including by moonlight, by starlight or the maze with music.
 (Rio Grande Farms Maize Maze 1701 Montano Rd.
 NW, Albuquerque, NM 87107 (505)345 4580 or www.riograndefarm.org)

 Visit the interactive museum that brings 3,000 years of New Mexico farming and ranching into the hands of children.
 Best Part: